Friday, 8 August 2014

 CAUL President (2013-2015)

 Heather Gordon was elected President in 2013.
-She is currently JCU’s Director of Library and Information Services and Acting Deputy Vice-Chancellor, University Services & Registrar and was previously a member of the Executive Committee from 2006 to 2010, chair of the CEIRC committee 2004-2006, the CAIRSS Advisory Committee from 2008-2012 and of the Research Advisory Committee in 2013.
+She is currently Director of Library and Information Services at James Cook University and her previous CAUL roles have included: member of the Executive Committee from 2006 to 2010, chair of the CEIRC committee 2004-2006, the CAIRSS Advisory Committee from 2008-2012 and of the Research Advisory Committee in 2013.

 CAUL is the peak leadership organisation for university libraries in Australia.
 Our mission is to influence information policies and practices in Australian higher education, and to support and enhance the value of university libraries.